getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 Bottom line: `=>` is about lexical binding of `this`, `arguments`, and `super`.
 These are intentional features designed to fix some common problems, not bugs, quirks, or mistakes in ES6.

 Don't believe any hype that `=>` is primarily, or even mostly, about fewer keystrokes.
-Whether you save keystrokes or waste them, you should know what you are intentionally doing with exactly what you've typed.
+Whether you save keystrokes or waste them, you should know exactly what you are intentionally doing with every character typed.

-**Tip:** If you have a function that for any of these articulated reasons should not be an `=>` arrow function, but it's being declared as part of an object literal nonetheless, remember from earlier in the chapter that concise methods may be an appropriate and attractive option.
+**Tip:** If you have a function that for any of these articulated reasons is not a good match for an `=>` arrow function, but it's being declared as part of an object literal, recall from "Concise Methods" earlier in this chapter that there's another option for shorter function syntax.

 ## Review